Petal-DA/clinical-survival-analysis/README.md

 - Future validation with larger, multi-center datasets would be required for clinical relevance.

 ## Dashboard Design

-The interactive Tableau dashboard was designed to communicate the project’s key clinical insights to both technical and non-technical audiences.
+The interactive Tableau dashboard communicates the project’s key clinical insights to both technical and non-technical audiences.
-It contains four main visualisations arranged for intuitive navigation and filtering:
+It contains four visualisations arranged for intuitive navigation and filtering:

-1. **Mortality by KRAS Mutation Status** – A grouped bar chart comparing mortality rates between KRAS wild-type and KRAS-mutated patients.
-Designed for quick comparison of categorical outcomes.
+1. **Mortality by KRAS Mutation** – Grouped bar chart comparing mortality rates between KRAS wild-type and KRAS-mutated patients.
-2. **Survival Time by Sex** – A box-and-whisker plot showing the distribution of survival days by patient sex, highlighting differences in median survival and spread.
+2. **Survival Time by Sex** – Box-and-whisker plot showing the distribution of survival days by patient sex, highlighting differences in median survival and spread.
-3. **Age vs Survival Days** – A scatter plot illustrating the relationship between patient age and survival time, with trend lines and shapes to differentiate sex.
+3. **Age vs Survival Days** – Scatter plot illustrating the relationship between patient age and survival time, with trend lines and shapes to differentiate sex.
-4. **KRAS vs EGFR Mutation Status** – A heatmap showing the intersection of KRAS and EGFR mutation profiles and the corresponding patient counts.
+4. **KRAS vs EGFR Mutation** – Heatmap showing the intersection of KRAS and EGFR mutation profiles and corresponding patient counts.

 ### Interactivity and Filters
 The dashboard includes filters for:
-- **KRAS Mutation Status**
+- **KRAS Mutation**
-Toggle between wild-type and mutated cases to assess differences in survival and other metrics.
+Toggle between wild-type and mutated cases.
-- **EGFR Mutation Status**
+- **EGFR Mutation**
-Focus on wild-type or mutated EGFR to explore patterns and associations.
+Focus on wild-type or mutated EGFR genetic status.
 - **Event (Death / Alive)**
 Isolate patients based on survival outcome.
 - **Sex (Male / Female)**
 Examine survival and clinical patterns stratified by patient sex.

-These filters allow users to explore subsets of the data interactively and see how key metrics shift across different patient groups.
+These filters allow users to explore subsets of the data and see how key metrics shift across different patient groups.

 ### Design for Mixed Audiences
-- **Non-technical users** benefit from clear labelling, intuitive colour-coding, and concise captions beneath each chart.
+- **Non-technical users** benefit from clear labels, intuitive colour coding, and concise captions.
-- **Technical users** can explore more granular details through tooltips, which display exact counts, percentages, and category definitions on hover.
+- **Technical users** can explore more granular details through tooltips, which display counts, percentages, and category definitions on hover.

 ### Live Dashboard
 The dashboard is publicly accessible via Tableau Public: